Welcome to LEMA '24!

 One of the recent and most exciting developments in AI has been the emergence of Large Language Models (LLMs).
 While it’s true that these are essentially ML models trained for “next word prediction”, architectural breakthroughs combined with dramatic increases in complexity, computing power and training data have given rise to models capable of astounding performance.
 LLMs can extract insights from unstructured data such as customer reviews and product descriptions, while search queries can be understood at a level far exceeding basic keyword matching.
 By understanding the true intent behind complex queries or comments, businesses will be able to identify unmet needs (for example, preferences for sustainable packaging), optimize offerings and produce personalized recommendations that are uniquely tailored to personal preferences.
 LLMs also hold significant promise for backend e-commerce operations; by leveraging their unparalleled scale and reasoning ability, data scientists will be able to analyze data from a wider range of sources, including market reports and historical data, at scale and at a level of detail and nuance that matches human intelligence, to identify trends and produce actionable insights.

 The aim of this workshop is to foster discussion around the emerging role of LLMs in next-generation e-commerce applications, with a focus on topics that are relevant to the ICDM audience.
 The envisioned target audience will include both researchers in academia and industry practitioners who are interested in exploring the latest advances.
-We will invite original and unpublished

 Workshop Program